CHPGenetics/GMM-Demux/README.md

 Check if `pip3` is linked to `pip` with `pip -V`.

-If choose to install from PyPi, it is unnecessary to download GMM-Demux from github.
+If one chooses to install GMM-Demux from PyPi, it is unnecessary to download GMM-Demux from github.
 However, we still recommend downloading the example dataset to try out GMM-Demux.

 ### Install GMM-Demux locally using [setuptools](https://packaging.python.org/tutorials/installing-packages/) and pip3.

-You may choose to install it locally from the github repository.
+You may choose to install GMM-Demux locally after cloning the github repository.
 However, **this is for advanced users only and support is not gauranteed**.
+The command is provided below:

 ```bash
 cd <GMM-Demux dir>